 The increasing dread of going back into action obsessed me.
 It became the subject of the most tortuous and persistent of all the ghastly war nightmares that have haunted me for many, many years.
 The dream is always the same, going back up to the lines during the bloody, muddy month of May on Okinawa.
 It remains blurred and vague, but occasionally still comes, even after the nightmares about the shock and violence of Peleliu have faded and been lifted from me like a curse.

 By the end of the Battle of Okinawa, nearly half of Sledge’s 1st Marine Division had been wounded or killed.
-All told 7,613 Americans were killed or missing and 31,807 were wounded in action.
+All told, 7,613 Americans were killed or went missing and 31,807 were wounded in action.

 A Debt of Gratitude